fwal923/climate_data/README.md

 # climate_data
 This repo lets you download the final tables for my climate data map dashboard on Tableau Public.

 Please note that, whilst I did generate the tables, the data within the tables was sourced from wikipedia, google maps, and a citymapper.
-Links to the references can be found on the "Data info" dash in the Tableau dashboard, a link to the dashboard and a description of my method are outlined below.
+Links to the references can be found on the "Data info" dash in the Tableau dashboard.
+A link to the dashboard and a description of my method are outlined below.

 Link to the map:
 https://public.tableau.com/app/profile/fiona.walter923/viz/ClimateDataMap/Dashboard1